 The airport can be one anywhere, in Bangkok or HK or Singapore.
 It takes us a while to obtain our weekly rail passes in exchange for the vouchers we’d purchased in Delhi, but before long we’re on the Narita Express headed to Tokyo.
 Sadly this is not one of the Shinkasen bullet-trains I was hoping it would be.

 We get off at Tokyo Station.
-A woman waylays us at the platform asking, “are you all from India?”
+A woman waylays us at the platform and asks, “are you all from India?”
 “Yes”, we reply.

 “I hope you have a great time.
 I went to India last year and had a wonderful stay.”

 Our hotel is central and looks cozy.
 It’s owned by an old lady who speaks decent English.
-My room is done up in the traditional style, known as a Ryokan.
-The floor is tatami-matted and there is no bed; instead there is a thick mattress spread on the floor.
-Beside, lies a low table on which sachets of green-tea are neatly fanned out.
+My room is done up in the traditional style, a Ryokan such are called.
+The floor is tatami-matted and there is no bed; instead there is a thick mattress spread out on the floor.
+Beside lies a low table on which sachets of green-tea have been fanned out.
 Tanaka, the hotel bellboy, requests I take my shoes off before stepping on the floor.
 As he exits, I say, “arigato”, the only Japanese word I know.
 I also know that in Japan you’re not expected to tip.
 In response, he says “dhanyawaad”.
 I wonder if I’ve heard rightly.
 I say, “sorry, what?”
 Tanaka says he’d holidayed in India fifteen years ago.
 Three hours spent in Japan and I’ve already met two Indophiles!
-A good omen I muse.
-Before exiting, Tanaka bows, so I reciprocate the motion, clumsily.
+A good omen.
+Before exiting, Tanaka bows, so I reciprocate the motion clumsily.
 Witnessing a peculiarly eastern warmth combine with the sort of efficiency I’ve only ever associated with the west feels both exhilarating and alien.

 I enter the bathroom and I am utterly flummoxed by what I find.
 The Japanese WC is without a doubt the most hi-tech variety that I’ve ever come across.
 (And they are widespread.)
 I am nervous to defile this state of the art product.
-There are 5 or 6 buttons, symbols in Japanese, attached at the side of the commode.
+Five or Six buttons, symbols in Japanese, are attached at the side of the commode.
 A bidet, a spray, a temperature controller for the seat, even a blow drier for your bum!
 How meticulously thought through.
 How unbelievably bizarre.
 I needn’t use my hands at all.
 The 5 stars back home should emulate this design for all that they charge.